tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 ### Pay == git commit

 Yes!
-When you finally decide to click the "Pay" button that's the moment of your **commitment**.
+When you finally decide to click the "Pay" button that's the moment of your **commitment** (have you noticed the intended pun here?).
 You're fully responsible for this decision.

 Consequently, that's what your commitment of the work being done on your source code should be like.
 Even though this is still something that could be reversed, it doesn't mean